ibm-watson-data-lab/ibmos2spark/README.md

 # ibmos2spark

-Use this when trying to access data on either a Softlayer or Bluemix ObjectStore.
+Use this when trying to access data on either a Softlayer or IBM Bluemix ObjectStore with a 'swift' URL from Spark.

+It is recommended to use the new Swift2d driver instead of the previous version.
+The new version allows for more flexible names (underscores) and is faster.

 ### Bluemix

-#### Using Swift Driver
+#### Using Swift (version 1) Driver
 ```python
 import ibmos2spark as oss